Training for pharmacy technicians

-Local development in Yorkshire and the Humber over recent years alongside government reports such as The Carter Report and NHS England 5 Year Forward View have highlighted the importance of utilising clinical pharmacy staff, improving patient safety systems, improving the quality of care and helping people to live healthier lives.
+NHS development over recent years alongside government reports such as The Carter Report and NHS England 5 Year Forward View have highlighted the importance of utilising clinical pharmacy staff, improving patient safety systems, improving the quality of care and helping people to live healthier lives.

 The Carter Report recommends pharmacists and clinical pharmacy technicians spend more time on patient-facing medicines optimisation activities; acute trusts should ensure their pharmacists and clinical pharmacy technicians spend much more time on clinical pharmacy services than on other activities.

 Advanced or specialist practice is developed by individuals after consolidating foundation practice and a number of different pathways exist, dependent on specific job role.